operatorequals/covertutils/docs/ids_evasion.rst

 .. _ids_evasion:

-Total IDS/IPS evading payloads
+Totally IDS/IPS evading payloads
 ==============================

 Whatever travels from and to ``Handler`` classes is generated using ``Orchestrator`` instances.
-That means that, not only the communication is encrypted, but there are no `moving parts` on the what is transmitted too (`I will elaborate`).
+That means that, not only the communication is encrypted, but there are no `moving parts` on what is transmitted too (`I will elaborate`).

 `No-Duplicate` Principle